kwkeefer/s3-cost-calculator/README.md

   --outfile OUTFILE     Name / path to write output csv file.
 ```

-By default the application will use the pricing config file located in [pricing_info.yml](./src/s3calc/pricing_info.yml).
+By default, the application will use the pricing config file located in [pricing_info.yml](./src/s3calc/pricing_info.yml).
 You can pass in another config file with updated prices by passing in another config file using the `--config` flag.

 Note that pricing for the Glacier and Deep Glacier retrieval costs assumes that the data will be stored temporarily for 14 days.